wultra/ssl-pinning-android/README.md

 Therefore it's a non-brainer to use **PowerAuthSDK** for the cryptography in **WultraSSLPinning**.

 If needed the library can be used without PowerAuthSDK.
-In this case you can't use any class from `com.wultra.android.sslpinning.powerauth` package since they expect PowerAuthSDK to be present.
+In this case you can't use any class from `com.wultra.android.sslpinning.integration.powerauth` package since they expect PowerAuthSDK to be present.
 Also you have to provide you own implementation of `CryptoProvider` and `SecureDataStore`.